broeren/NEWTSS/README.md

 # NEWTSS
 *Numerically Estimated Wave Telescope Subset Selector*

-An technique to estimate the error in the wave telescope method as a function of wavevector magnitude.
+A technique to estimate the error in the wave telescope method as a function of wavevector magnitude.